JLZ22/Rugby-Simulation/README.md

 ## Context

 In rugby, a common drill to warm up is "infinite passing".
-This is a drill where players will line up in `n` lines (typically no more than 5 or 6) and pass the ball according to the following algoirthm.
+This is a drill where players will line up in lines (typically no more than 5 or 6) and pass the ball according to the following algoirthm.

 The ball starts on the leftmost line.